Edinburgh Dog and Cat Home

 The decision to implement the real Living Wage led to more than half of EDCH’s employees receiving a wage increase to the real Living Wage.
 This made a real impact on employees and worked to help address any money worries their team were experiencing.

-The process of implementing the Living Hours measures across the company was primarily done by 2019.
-They changed shifts that weren’t fixed which was important for the kennel and cattery team who previously had ad hoc shifts on Sundays which often didn’t finish on time.
+These changes meant staff could better plan their life around work.
+Shifts that were not fixed were changed.
+This was important for the kennel and cattery team who previously had ad hoc shifts on Sundays which often did not finish on time.
 Now they have fixed rosters excluding Christmas and New Year which staff rotate.

-Before Living Hours accreditation, they had some conversations with staff members who requested to be on less than 16 hours due to study or their family life.
+In order to gain Living Hours accreditation, EDCH spoke with staff members who requested to be on less than 16 hours due to study or their family life.
 These employees were asked to sign an opt-out form as part of the Living Hours accreditation process.

 Benefits